audrey-b/sims/README.md

 Status](https://img.shields.io/codecov/c/github/poissonconsulting/sims/master.svg)](https://codecov.io/github/poissonconsulting/sims?branch=master)
 <!-- badges: end -->

-sims is an R package to simulate and manipulate datasets.
+sims is an R package to simulate, save and manipulate datasets.
+The generative model is specified using a fragment of JAGS code.

 ## Installation